 When a match between the up-counter and the timer register (TTREG3, TTREG4) value is detected after the timer is started by setting TC4CR<TC4S> to 1, an INTTC4 interrupt is generated and the up-counter is cleared.
 After being cleared, the up-counter continues counting.
-Program the lower byte and upper byte in this order in the timer register.
+Program the upper byte and lower byte in this order in the timer register.
 (Programming only the upper or lower byte should not be attempted.)